smichard/hugo_website/content/posts/tasks.md

 Tests:

-If we consider 'collapsiblility' and 'line number' as two features of code blocks, we have test cases:
+If we consider 'collapsiblility' and 'line number' as two features of code blocks, we have the fowwloing test cases:

-1. Collapsible (collapsed) code block with line numbers
+1. Collapsed code block with line numbers
-2. Collapsible (collapsed) code block without line numbers
+2. Collapsed code block without line numbers
-3. Collapsible (expanded) code block with line numbers
+3. Expanded code block with line numbers
-4. Collapsible (expanded) code block without line numbers
+4. Expanded code block without line numbers
+5. Code block where `lineNos` parameter is omitted
+6. Code block where `isCollapsed` parameter is omitted

-### 1. Collapsible (collapsed) code block with line numbers
+### 1. Collapsed code block with line numbers

 Code: